medge-tools/medge-map-generator/README.md

 # MEdge Map Generator

 With this addon you can generate maps for Mirror's Edge.
-See `example_medge_map_generator.blend` for a complete setup.
+See `example_medge_map_generator.blend` in Releases for a complete setup.
 However, you can use it to generate maps for other games than Mirror's Edge, see [How To Modify](#how-to-modify).

 ## Dependencies